Cork Flooring – Cork Floor Tiles, Plank Flooring and Pros & Cons

 Price Guide: Our cork flooring price guide gives you the latest information on the cost of cork flooring, what additional costs you’ll need to consider and offers up a few tips to help you get the most from your cork flooring budget.

-Installation Guide: Cork has a reputation of being one the easiest flooring options to install, but we’ll have a look at what techniques you’ll need to know and if installing cork floor really is a DIY job or if you’d be better off getting a pro.
+Installation Guide: Cork has a reputation of being one the easiest flooring options to install, but we’ll have a look at what techniques you’ll need to know and if installing cork floor really is a DIY job or if you’d be better off finding a pro.

 Cleaning and Maintenance: To finish, we’ll list the Home Flooring Pros tips for cleaning and maintaining cork floor to maximize your investment.